nimbix/jardoc/docs/apps_tutorial.md

 docker push oxedions/hello_world:v1
 ```

-Don't forget to request a new pull in Jarvice interface to grab latest image.
+Don't forget to request a new pull in Jarvice interface to grab latest image NAEs.

 ## 3.2.
 Multi stages

 Application images can be really big.
-Images builder should care about images size, and so optimize build process in order to save disk and bandwith.
+Images builder should care about images size, and so optimize build process in order to save disk, memory, and bandwidth.

 Docker containers images work with layers.
 Each step generates a layer that is stacked over others (like a git repository).
 This means that if user import (ADD/COPY/RUN wget) huge archives or files or installer binaries during process, even if file is deleted in a next step, this file will be
 stored in image stack, and so will grow image size without usage.

-In order to prevent that, it is common and recommanded to use multi-stages builds.
+In order to prevent that, it is common and recommended to use multi-stages builds.

-Idea is simple: instead of having a single stage in Dockerfile, we create multiple, and import all what we need in the final stage from previous ones.
+Idea is simple: instead of having a single stage in Dockerfile, we create multiple, and import all what we need in the final stage from previous ones, as only this last stage will be in our final image.

 Lets take an example:

 We want to install Intel Parallel Studio Compilers.
 Archive is big (> 3GB).

-In stage 0 (counter start at 0), we ADD archive to image, and install Intel product into `/opt/intel` folder.
+In stage 0 (counter start at 0), we **ADD** archive to image, and install Intel product into `/opt/intel` folder.
 Final image layers contains both installer archive, extracted archive content, and final installed product.

-Then, in second stage we simply say "now copy all that is in `/opt/intel` in stage 0 into current stage, so final image of this stage only contains final installed product in its layers, we don't have archive and extracted archive in final application image layer, which saves a LOT of disk and bandwith.
+Then, in second stage we simply say "now copy all that is in `/opt/intel` from stage 0 into current stage, so final image of this stage only contains final installed product in its layers, we don't have archive and extracted archive in final application image layer, which saves a LOT of disks and bandwidth.

-Lets create a standard image that would download and install ffmpeg:
+As a simple example here, lets create a naive standard image that would download and install ffmpeg, the famous video processing tool:

 ```dockerfile
 FROM ubuntu:latest